Caf Champions League: Belouizdad dump Akwa United as Rivers United advance into next round

 A week ago, the Algerian champions suffered a late blow at the Godswill Akpabio Stadium after Friday Ubong gave Akwa United a 1-0 win with his 88th-minute goal.

-Belouizdad will now face ASEC Mimosas in the second preliminary round after the Ivory Coast giants defeated Senegal's Teungueth 2-0 on aggregate.
+Following the comeback win, Belouizdad now have a date with ASEC Mimosas in the second preliminary round after the Ivory Coast giants defeated Senegal's Teungueth 2-0 on aggregate.

 After bagging a crucial away advantage with a 1-0 win last weekend, Stanley Eguma's men waited until the 82nd minute for Uche Onuwasonaya to break the deadlock at the Adokiye Amiesimaka Stadium.